Anton-Le/PhysicsBasedBayesianInference/RulesAndProcedures.md

 A review **is required** before the PR can be merged!
 Should a review not happen within 2 days (48 h) _and_ the code pass existing tests then the pull request can be merged by the contributor themselves.

+### 9.1 Using different remotes

+The general process of development, as delineated above is:
+  1. Fork this repository to obtain a fork under your account.
+  2. Clone your fork to the development machine.
+  3. Implement changes in the local clone according to the rules above.
+  4. Push the changes to your fork.
+  5. Open a pull request to contribute the changes to this repository.

+This process may be amended/overriden by committing directly from the local clone of one's own fork to _this_ repository. **Such actions should only be taken in agreement with other developers** as they bear a high potential of messing up the development history, requiring extended fixing.

+To commit _from the local clone of a fork_ into the base repository the base repository must be added as a separate _remote_ repository via:

+`git remote add -t dev baseRepo git@github.com:Anton-Le/PhysicsBasedBayesianInference.git`

+Here the `baseRepo` is the label the remote repository will be listed under in the local clone and `dev` is the default branch.
+The label for the repote repository is arbitrary.

+To update the `dev` branch of the local clone directly from the base repositry, rather than taking the pathway of fetching the changes into the form in GitHub and then pulling the changes from the fork into the local copy, one can do the following:

+`git checkout dev`
+`git pull baseRepo dev`

+which will pull the `dev` branch of the base repository into the currently checked-out branch.

+Similarly, to push the changes from a branch of the local copy into the same branch of the base repository, bypassing the forked repository on GitHub, is achieved via:

+`git checkout feature-...`
+`git push baseRepo`

+This will push the changes made to the `feature-...` branch from the local copy directly to the `feature-...` branch of the base repository.